AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_allowlist.md

 ## Removing members from the group allow list

 This method removes the specified chat group member(s) from the group allow list.
-For each method call, you can remove at most 60 group members.
+You can remove a maximum of 60 group members from the allow list per method call.

 ### HTTP request